autophagy/datarum/README.md

 Datárum is a small python library to convert Gregorian dates to Autophagian, an Old English variant on the [French Republican calendar](https://en.wikipedia.org/wiki/French_Republican_Calendar), for use in various projects.
-At the moment, it doesn't implement the day names, and the year zero is the same as the republican calendar, but I might tweak that to something cooler at some point.
+The year zero for this calendar is 1970, using the unix epoch as a starting point.
+So, the 1st Hærfest 0 corresponds to 23 Setpember 1970.

+The leap years are calculated according to the Romme rule, which uses the 4-100-400 rule from the Gregorian calendar (a leap day becoming an extra 6th Wending day).

 ## Hwý?